 Remember when I shared that yummy celery root soup with you all?

 If you’re looking for a low-carb side that’s delicious, just as easy to prepare as mash, and super tasty, this one’s for you!

 With cream, lots of garlic, and savoury celery root this one packs a punch in the flavour department.

-To make a delicious low-carb meal, celeriac puree would go awesome with sheet pan honey mustard salmon and veggies.
+To make a delicious low-carb meal, celeriac puree would go awesome with oven baked cod and veggies.

-I topped this bad boy with some dabs of butter because, well, butter!
+I topped this veggie puree with some dabs of butter because, well, butter!
 You you can leave out if you wish.

 - Comes together in about 30 minutes